-If you or a loved one is suffering from Cocaine addiction, contact Pathways Recovery right away.
+If you or a loved one is suffering from coke addiction, contact Pathways Recovery, in Sacramento, CA, about our cocaine rehab right away.
 We will work with you, your physician, and your family to determine a treatment plan that covers Cocaine addiction.

 Call us today at (916) 735-8377 for further information on our services and see which one fits for you or a loved one.
 Don’t think you are alone; we are here to help you on your road to recovery.

 As a stimulant, cocaine will trigger certain hormonal and chemical releases in the brain.
 It can also prompt blood vessels to expand, which will make the eyes appear red.